cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Replication isn’t truly *essential* to the π-calculus, it’s just that we can’t do any sort of *infinite* behaviour with just sending and receiving, so we have to add it explicitly.
 Other solutions, like adding recursive definitions, work as well.

-There’s only one computation rule—if we’ve got a send and a receive in parallel, we perform the communication, and replace all instances of the name bound by the receive instruction by the actual value sent.
-The other three reduction rules are just there to let us reduce under parallel compositions and ν-binders:
+There’s only one computation rule—if we’ve got a send and a receive in parallel, we perform the communication, and replace all instances of the name bound by the receive instruction by the actual value sent:

 ::: mathpar
 $\begin{array}{c}